TosbackCgusBridge-Bot/CGUs-versions/Grooveshark/Terms of Service.md

 **IF ANY OF THESE RULES OR ANY FUTURE CHANGES ARE UNACCEPTABLE TO YOU, DO NOT USE THE SERVICE.
 YOUR CONTINUED USE OF THE SERVICE NOW, OR FOLLOWING NOTICE OF ANY CHANGES IN THIS AGREEMENT, WILL INDICATE ACCEPTANCE AND AGREEMENT BY YOU OF SUCH RULES, CHANGES, OR MODIFICATIONS.**

-You may terminate this Agreement at any time by permanently discontinuing your use of the Service.
 EMG may terminate this Agreement at any time for any reason.

 Account Registration